 (A great website to explore about the Lutheran Reformation is 1517.org.)

-Above all else, Lutheran faith and Church practice is centered on Jesus Christ.
+Above all else, the faith and practice of the Lutheran Church is centered on Jesus Christ.

 We believe that Jesus came into this world to save sinners, which includes every single one of us.
 As true God, Jesus lived a holy and sinless life in our place.
 As true man, Jesus also suffered and died for us, enduring God the Father's righteous wrath against our sin.